theangelang/variantMapper/README.md

 ```

 variantMapper contains six functions that aid in the process of using
 data from EVE, analyzing, and visualizing variants.
+There is one
+function to run a Shiny app.

 The `processEveData` function processes the data from EVE and ensures it
 is in the proper form for use in the future.
 The user must go to the